 26. Gibbon would not fudge the science for one scene in The Second Voyage of the Mimi—and it was worth it.

 Though the production went over time and budget on the sequence, it clearly paid off.
-When Honey played the rough cut of the scene for students in a Harlem classroom, “the kids were riveted and they had a million questions,” she remembers.
+When Honey played the rough cut of the scene for students in a Harlem classroom, “the kids were riveted and they had a million questions,” she recalled.
 “It was clear that this episode hit a major league home run.”
 The next week, she returned to the classroom, and the teacher told her to go talk to a student named Jose.
 “Jose says ‘Margaret!
-You won’t believe what I did!’” she says.
+You won’t believe what I did!’” she said.
 “He proceeds to tell me how he recreated that entire scene in his bathtub.
 I’m like ‘what did you use for the stele?’
 He said, 'I used a brick and I used string.’
 I said ‘What did you do about air?’
 And he said ‘You know those bendy straws?
 Well, that didn’t work so well.’
 And I’m like ‘Oh my god, Jose, that is so cool.’
 And that, to me, exemplifies the power of Mimi.”
-(The fiberglass stele, by the way, is in the lobby of the Center for Children & Technology!)

 27. There could have been a third Mimi.